tibbsm/scripts/README.md

 #### TODO (worklog)
 - nice to have: show as note while working / floating window
+- improve url logs (just take domain)
+    - but this can be managed later? not sure which is better.

 #### Useful commands for launchd
 - `launchctl list`